eugeneiohc/eugeneiohc/README.md

 ### Hi there 👋.
 I'm Eugene Choi, an aspiring programming guru eager to eat up any kind of knowledge!

-- 👨‍💻 I'm currently working as an AWS Softare Engineer at 23andMe
+- 👨‍💻 I'm currently working as an AWS Software Engineer at 23andMe

 - 🤔 I'm interested in implementing serverless compute architectures and mostly in the data engineering field.